 Sign with an author (certification) signature, as opposed to an approval signature.
 A document can contain at most one such signature, and it must be the first one.

-field_lock: Optional[pyhanko.sign.fields.FieldMDPSpec] = None docmdp_perms: Optional[pyhanko.sign.fields.MDPPerm] = None DocMDP permissions to write to the signature reference dictionary.
+field_lock: Optional[pyhanko.sign.fields.FieldMDPSpec] = None docmdp_perms: Optional[pyhanko.sign.fields.MDPPerm] = None class pyhanko.sign.signers.PdfByteRangeDigest(data_key='/Contents', , bytes_reserved=None)

 Field lock information to write to the signature reference dictionary.